-13.1 Resolution A.707(17): Charges for Distress, Urgency and Safety Messages Through the Inmarsat System, establishes the arrangements in place for the treatment of charges.
-IMO resolution A.1001(25).
-Criteria for the provision of mobile satellite communication systems in the Global Maritime Distress and Safety System (GMDSS), requires that prospective satellite systems operating in the GMDSS undertake to apply the principles of resolution A.707(17), and Iridium has given such an undertaking.
+13.1 Resolution A.707(17) on Charges for distress, urgency and safety messages through the Inmarsat system establishes the arrangements in place for the treatment of charges.
+Resolution A.1001(25) on Criteria for the provision of mobile satellite communication systems in the Global Maritime Distress and Safety System (GMDSS) requires that prospective satellite systems operating in the GMDSS undertake to apply the principles of resolution A.707(17), and Iridium has given such an undertaking.